-- (B) a SARS-CoV-2 rapid antigen test within 24 hours of arrival in Victoria, and: - 1. undertake a second SARS-CoV-2 rapid antigen test as soon as possible if the person receives an invalid test result from the SARS-CoV-2 rapid antigen test, such that it is not possible to conclude that the result is a negative test result; and - 2. if the result of the first SARS-CoV-2 rapid antigen test is positive, or the result of the second SARS-CoV-2 rapid antigen test is invalid such that it is not possible to conclude that the result is negative, complete a SARS-CoV-2 PCR test within 24 hours and isolate until the person receives a negative test result or until they leave the State of Victoria (whichever is sooner); and - (C) a SARS-CoV-2 PCR test again on the third and thirteenth days of their period of self-quarantine if the person is in self-quarantine on those days in accordance with subclause (i); and - (g) must carry and present on request to an authorised officer, Victoria Police Officer or a Protective Services officer (or other person under such person's direction); - (i) an acceptable form of identification; and - (ii) international acceptable evidence to show that they are fully vaccinated or international acceptable certification to show they are a medically exempt person. - (5) If an international aircrew services worker who is fully vaccinated enters Victoria under subclause (1), that person must, in addition to complying with the obligations specified in subclause (4), not attend a residential aged care facility, a disability residential service or a hospital (unless the person is obtaining urgent medical care) for 7 days after entering Victoria, unless: - (a) the worker has completed a SARS-CoV-2 PCR test and returned a negative result within 24 hours prior to visiting the residential aged care facility, disability residential service or hospital; or - (b) the worker has completed a SARS-CoV-2 rapid antigen test and returned a negative test result on the day they are visiting the residential aged care facility, disability residential service or hospital. - (6) If an international aircrew services worker who is a medically exempt person enters Victoria under subclause (1), that person must, in addition to complying with the obligations specified in subclause (4), not attend an educational facility, childcare or early childhood services, a residential aged care facility, a disability residential service or a hospital (unless the person is obtaining urgent medical care) for 14 days after entering Victoria.
+- (iii) remain in self-quarantine, unless undertaking essential activities, for a period 14 days after arrival in Victoria or until they leave the State of Victoria (whichever is sooner); and - (iv) if leaving self-quarantine to undertake essential activities under subclause (iii): - (A) wear a face covering at all times unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person; and - (B) practise physical distancing; and - (v) complete a SARS-CoV-2 PCR test within 24 hours of arrival in Victoria and again on the third and thirteenth days of their period of self-quarantine if the person is in self-quarantine on those days in accordance with subclause (iii); and - (g) must carry and present on request to an authorised officer, Victoria Police Officer or a Protective Services officer (or other person under such person's direction); - (i) an acceptable form of identification; and - (ii) international acceptable evidence to show that they are fully vaccinated or international acceptable certification to show they are a medically exempt person. - (5) If an international aircrew services worker who is fully vaccinated enters Victoria under subclause (1), that person must, in addition to complying with the obligations specified in subclause (4), not attend a residential aged care facility, a disability residential service or a hospital (unless the person is obtaining urgent medical care) for 7 days after entering Victoria, unless: - (a) the worker has completed a SARS-CoV-2 PCR test and returned a negative result within 24 hours prior to visiting the residential aged care facility, disability residential service or hospital; or

+- (b) the worker has completed a SARS-CoV-2 rapid antigen test and returned a negative test result on the day they are visiting the residential aged care facility, disability residential service or hospital. - (6) If an international aircrew services worker who is a medically exempt person enters Victoria under subclause (1), that person must, in addition to complying with the obligations specified in subclause (4), not attend an educational facility, childcare or early childhood services, a residential aged care facility, a disability residential service or a hospital (unless the person is obtaining urgent medical care) for 14 days after entering Victoria.